Skip to content

 The Stephanie Alexander kitchen garden program aims to provide positive and memorable food experiences to primary school children by teaching them how to grow, harvest, prepare and share fresh, seasonal food.

-The program is run in a variety of school settings across Australia, having now been implemented in 398 schools nation wide.
+The program is run in a variety of school settings across Australia, having now been implemented in over 600 schools nation wide.
 The program emphasises the flavours as well as the health benefits of fresh, seasonal food.
 Dishes cooked reflect the vegetables, herbs and fruits grown by the children in their organic gardens, with the importance of healthy balance and moderation being highlighted by instructors.

 The program is designed to be fully integrated into the primary school curriculum as it offers possibilities to reinforce literacy, numeracy, science, cultural studies and all aspects of environmental sustainability.